Stem Cell Hair Transplant: Is Hair Cloning the Revolutionary Hair Loss Treatment We Have Waited For?

 Is Stem Cells Hair Transplant Similar to PRP Hair Treatment?

-Platelet-Rich Plasma treatment is a method, in which one’s blood is taken and then injected into the scalp after a process.
-This is a supportive treatment and does not have any transplantation characteristics as hair transplant centers offer it to improve hair transplant results.
-However, autologous micrograft treatment (also known as Regenera-Activa), which uses hair follicles to extract stem cells has some resemblance to PRP hair loss treatment.
+Platelet-Rich Plasma treatment is a method in which one’s blood is taken and then injected into the scalp after a process.
+This is a supportive treatment and does not have any transplantation characteristics, as hair transplant centres offer it to improve hair transplant results.
+However, autologous micrograft treatment, which uses hair follicles to extract stem cells, has some resemblance to PRP hair loss treatment.

 Dr. Cinik Hair Transplant Clinic

 Located in Istanbul, the capital of hair transplant centres, Dr. Cinik Hair Transplant is a medical center with a wide variety of services to treat hair loss, baldness, and hair thinning.
 As a highly innovative hair transplant center, Dr. Cinik Hair Transplant will be one of the first centers that will embrace stem cells technologies to fight with hair loss.